Anderson self-localization of light in pair plasmas: Simulations' details and convergence

 \section{Simulations' details and convergence}

-Simulations were performed using the EPOCH code \cite{Arber:2015hc}, running on Purdue cluster {\it Negishi}.
-Unless stated otherwise, parameters were $n= 0.0125 n_{\rm crti}$.
-In all simulations presented here, in the case of e-i plasma, ions were taken to be immobile.
+The simulations were performed using the EPOCH code \cite{Arber:2015hc}, running on the on the Purdue cluster {\it Negishi}.
+Unless stated otherwise, parameters were $n= 0.0125 n_{\rm crti}$, {typical values of particles per cell are $n_p=100$, cells per wavelength are $n_x=100$, tough longer convergence runs use smaller $n_p=n_x=10$; results are generally consistent.
+Plasma occupies region $x> 0$, the EM source is located at $x= - 50 \lambda$.
+Left boundary condition is ``simple laser'', right boundary condition is ``open''.
+We keep track that the laser does not reach the right boundary.
+(Exception is simulations presented in Fig. \ref{PIC-plus-minus}, where both boundaries are ``simple laser''; in this case, for outgoing waves the boundary conditions are equivalent to ``open'').} In all simulations presented here, in the case of e-i plasma, ions were taken to be immobile.

 Few comments on numerical demands are due: \begin{itemize} \item Anderson localization does require keeping the phase of the waves correctly, which is challenging numerically. \item One does expect large fluctuations of intensity in the localization regime - this complicates the measurements of the localization length. \end{itemize}